 What will I study?

-The programme is split into three main areas: Knowledge, skills and behaviours.
-The knowledge units cover the following areas: Introduction to Business and Management, Shaping Business Opportunities, Making Sense of Strategy.
+The programme is split into three main areas: knowledge, skills and behaviours.
+The knowledge units cover the following areas: Introduction to Business and Management, Shaping Business Opportunities and Making Sense of Strategy.
 You will study topics such as how to motivate people at work, the different business functions, the economic and global environment, ethical challenges and strategy.
-Alongside these you will also study three professional practice units covering: Effectiveness and Integrity, Effective Working Relations and Delivering Results.
+Alongside these, you will also study three professional practice units covering: Effectiveness and Integrity, Effective Working Relations and Delivering Results.
 This will allow you to develop your skills in the following: communication, working with others, project management, personal impact, change management and well-being.
 You will also explore your own personal values and authenticity and how they impact your role as a manager.
 You will carry out a work-based business improvement project in year 3 relevant to your own job role / organisation.
 This combination will ensure that you have a good grounding in management practice and theory and that you can apply management concepts to your own job role to develop yourself as a manager.
-After year 3 you will work towards End Point Assessment to gain the Apprenticeship.
+After year 3, you will work towards End Point Assessment to gain the Apprenticeship.

 How will I be taught?

 The course is mainly taught through distance learning with eight in-college study days in years 1 and 2.
 You will study six modules in total.
 The three knowledge units will be taught by a team of Academic Lecturers and the professional practice units will be led by an Assessor Trainer who will be available via email, Skype, telephone or via the student forum to support you with your studies.
 A significant amount of learning will take place at work supported by a Line Manager or Mentor and your A